balajikannadasan/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### Step 3:
 Substitute the values in the distance formula  ![formula](/formula.jpg)
 ### Step 4:
-print using .format model
+Print using .format model
 ### Step 5:
-print the coding
+Print the coding
 ### PROGRAM:
 ~~~
  #Program to find the distance between between two points.